nsidc/granule-metgen/README.md

   `projection_y_coordinate` attribute.
 * (x[0],y[0]) represents the upper left corner of the spatial coverage.
 * Spatial coordinate values represent the center of the area covered by a measurement.
+* If a `pixel_size` value is present in the `ini` file, its units are assumed to be the same as the units of the spatial coordinate variables.
 * Date/time strings can be parsed using `datetime.fromisoformat`
 * Only one coordinate system is used by all data variables in all data files (i.e. only one grid mapping variable is present in a file, and the content of